Capillary/api-documentation/source/includes/_userGroup.md

-# User Group
+# User Groups

-It is a customer group of containing friends, family members, colleagues, or relatives of a customer.
-A user group will have an admin user and group members.
+A User Group is a customer group that could contain friends, family members, colleagues, or relatives of a customer.
+A user group consists of an admin user and group members.
+The `usergroups` resource provides APIs to manage user groups .

 ## Create User Group